duolok/hiphant/README.md

 # Hiphant

 Hiphant is a fun command-line application that prints ASCII art elephants with customizable features.
-This project is what happens on a Sunday when I'm bored.
+This project is what happens on a Sunday afternoon when I'm bored.

 ## Features